Part 26 of Prisoners of the Real

 As this period of progressive autonomy reaches its climax, mechanization leads to a further loss of ability to effectively regulate.
 In response, the structure expands its scope to include virtually all sub-units.
 It has become almost impossible to survive outside this fully rigidified system.
 Total systemic interdependence has turned participation into a requirement.
-This stage also emphasizes practicality.
-Unnecessary parts – those that don't adequately contribute to the whole – are discarded.
-The "spaceship" becomes a lifeboat in which the sole criterion is functionality within structural limits, usually defined in purely physical terms.
+This stage also emphasizes pragmatism and triage.
+Unnecessary parts — those that don't adequately contribute to the whole — are discarded.
+The "spaceship" becomes a lifeboat in which the main requirement is functionality within structural limits, usually defined in purely material terms.

-At this stage in the evolution of human society, with inequality, social impoverishment, ecological damage, and violence reaching epic proportions, the structures built to hold back chaos have become suffocating.
-The Great Whale, bureaucratic life, has swallowed almost everyone, and is in the process of making a hell of Earth.
+At this stage in the evolution of human society, with inequality, social impoverishment, ecological damage, and violence reaching epic proportions, the structures built to hold back chaos have become suffocating and intolerable for the many.
+The Great Whale, the bureaucratic way of life, has swallowed almost everyone, and is in the process of making a hell of Earth.

-On the other hand, it also is beginning to give way to a form of intuitive consciousness, a return to whole behaviors.
-In other words, there is still time for rational beings to become what they are not, moving from a life of routines and specialist strategies to ideals and generalist plans.
-Arrogant dragons can turn into something other than a rhinoceros herd if the creative in them gives way to the receptive.
+On the other hand, it also is beginning to create space for the emergence of a form of intuitive consciousness, a return to whole behaviors.
+In other words, there is time for “rational” beings to become what they are not, moving from routines and specialist strategies to ideals and generalist plans.
+Arrogant dragons can turn into something other than a herd of rhinoceros if the creative in us gives way to the receptive.

-Humanity confronts a primal choice: extinction of reunion.
+Humanity confronts an existential choice: extinction or rebirth.
 Either way, we will ultimately return to the beginning.
-Considering that, arrogant dragons would be wise indeed to repent.
+Considering that, arrogant dragons would be wise to repent.

 Next: Reframing Reality